cijhho123/Set-Game/README.md

 # Set Game
-BGU SPL course 2nd assignment.
+BGU System Programming (SPL) course 2nd assignment.
 Written in Java and build with Maven.

 This is an implementation of the [card game Set](https://en.wikipedia.org/wiki/Set_(card_game)) with GUI, including PvP mode and optional bot players.